RL makes MLLMs see better than SFT

-\takeawayonly{MLLM training not only adapts the language model but also reshapes the visual representations that determine how the model sees an image.} \hltext{pasky}{\hlfousec}{\textbf{Gradient Visualization.}} To understand DPO's effectiveness on vision, we investigate how DPO differs in the gradient signals to the vision encoder compared to SFT in the post-training stage.
-We use Grad-CAM~\citep{gradcam}: we compute the loss for a specific sample $x_i$ as defined in \Cref{equ:sft-dpo-loss} and perform a backward pass with the sample loss.
+\takeawayonly{MLLM training not only adapts the language model but also reshapes the visual representations that determine how the model sees an image.} \hltext{pasky}{\hlfousec}{\textbf{Gradient Visualization.}} To understand DPO's effectiveness on vision, we investigate how the gradient signals from DPO to the vision encoder differ from those of SFT during the post-training stage.
+We use Grad-CAM~\citep{gradcam}: we compute the loss for a specific sample $x_i$ as defined in \cref{equ:sft-dpo-loss} and perform a backward pass with the sample loss.
 During the backward pass, we obtain the gradients with respect to the feature activations of the vision encoder, measure the gradient magnitude of each token, and visualize the results.
-Interestingly, as shown in \Cref{fig:gradcam-main}, large gradients primarily occur in question-relevant regions, supporting \textbf{\textit{Finding\,3}}.
+Interestingly, as shown in \cref{fig:gradcam-main}, large gradients primarily occur in question-relevant regions, supporting \textbf{\textit{Finding\,3}}.
 Moreover, the SFT signal tends to be scattered, while the signal from DPO is precisely focused on semantically relevant regions.
 We hypothesize that the contrastive nature of the DPO objective enables fine-grained gradient signals for the visual representations when differentiating between chosen and rejected responses.
-Additional results are available in \Cref{sec:add-exp-grad-cam}.
+Additional results are available in \cref{sec:add-exp-grad-cam}.